oeo/bolt/bolthash/cli/readme.md

-# bolthash
+# bolthash-cli

-this application uses `bolt_hash` to convert strings into hashes. `bolthash` follows the behavior of traditional unix programs.
+this application uses the rust bolthash library to convert strings into hashes.
+`bolthash` follows the behavior of traditional unix programs.

 ## usage